 1 posting (requires reading all postings and reply to a minimum of 2) = 1 learning hour

 |Field trips, tours and experiential learning (to include virtual tours)

 ||Students participate as individuals or in groups in analyzing an activity & preparing a paper or presentation, to be shared in whole or in part with instructor and/or classmates.

-(Student(s) alone without instructor)- 1-hour tour plus reflection paper= 1 learning hour
+(Student(s) alone without instructor or facilitator)- 1-hour tour plus reflection paper= 1 learning hour

 ||An instructor-mediated culminating activity with specific learning objectives; students collaborate via email, chat rooms, discussion boards, wikis, and/or face-to-face contact to research, analyze, synthesize, & prepare project with instructor receiving periodic updates & providing guidance to group.

 ||An instructor-mediated culminating individual project/thesis with specific learning objectives; student and facilitator collaborate via email, chat, discussion boards, and/or face-to face to research, analyze & prepare project/thesis with instructor receiving periodic updates and providing guidance and feedback.

 ||1 hour = 1 learning hour